defenseunicorns/uds-package-valkey/README.md

 [![OpenSSF Scorecard](https://api.securityscorecards.dev/projects/github.com/defenseunicorns/uds-package-valkey/badge)](https://api.securityscorecards.dev/projects/github.com/defenseunicorns/uds-package-valkey)

 > [!WARNING]
 > `uds-package-valkey` is in early alpha and is not ready for general consumption.
+It is currently only supported as a provider of Redis to [`uds-package-gitlab`](https://github.com/defenseunicorns/uds-package-gitlab)

 This package is designed for use as part of a [UDS Software Factory](https://github.com/defenseunicorns/uds-software-factory) bundle deployed on [UDS Core](https://github.com/defenseunicorns/uds-core).